 If you’re in an older, heavier type of 4×4 and you hit a lighter more modern vehicle with a crumple zone, the occupants in the smaller but modern car will be better off.
-Crumple zones absorb the energy, ensuring that the passenger cell remains relatively intact with the front and rear airbags firing to further protect the occupants and the impact deflected along the vehicle’s sill, A-pillar and roof.
+Crumple zones actually absorb the energy of a crash, this ensures the passenger cell stays intact and the front and rear airbags get activated to protect the passengers.

 In older heavier cars, the solid main chassis member doesn’t budge.
 This sends the shock of the impact cannoning through the rest of the vehicle causing it to crush and deform.
-Passengers may suffer leg crashes from the dashboard and steering wheel.
+The occupants of the car may suffer leg crashes from the dashboard and steering wheel.